 Casault Project – Midland/SOQUEM (Option)

-The Casault gold property comprises 301 claims exclusively owned by Midland and covering an area of approximately 165 square kilometres.
-The Casault property covers a portion of the Sunday Lake Fault over more than 20 kilometres strike length and is located about 40 kilometres east of the Detour Lake gold deposit, which currently hosts, near surface, 15.0 million ounces of proven and probable mineral gold reserves (National Instrument 43-101 (“NI 43-101”) compliant).
+The Casault gold property comprises 301 claims exclusively owned by Midland and covering an area of approximately 165 square kilometers.
+The Casault property covers a portion of the Sunday Lake Fault over more than 20 kilometers strike length and is located about 40 kilometers east of the Detour Lake gold deposit, which currently hosts, near surface, 15.0 million ounces of proven and probable mineral gold reserves (National Instrument 43-101 (“NI 43-101”) compliant).

-During the winter of 2015, Midland, in partnership with SOQUEM, completed seventeen (17) drill holes totalling 3,467.2 metres.
+During the winter of 2015, Midland, in partnership with SOQUEM, completed seventeen (17) drill holes totalling 3,467.2 meters.
 The highlights of this campaign include the identification of a new gold-bearing QFP in drill hole CAS-15-44.
-The latter drill hole intersected a series of silica, sericite and hematite alteration zones with anomalous gold values (> 100 ppb Au), occurring in discontinuous fashion over more than 100 metres and locally grading up to 0.47 g/t Au over 1.0 metre from 146.0 to 147.0 metres.
+The latter drill hole intersected a series of silica, sericite and hematite alteration zones with anomalous gold values (> 100 ppb Au), occurring in discontinuous fashion over more than 100 meters and locally grading up to 0.47 g/t Au over 1.0 meter from 146.0 to 147.0 meters.
 The entire contact of the QFP body has not been explored yet, and the contact with the magnetic gabbros remains untested.
-This new exploration target is located about 5.5 kilometres west of the Bug Lake zone held by Balmoral Resources Ltd (“Balmoral”), where felsic porphyry intrusions were observed and where a drill intersection grading 19.55 g/t Au over 44.45 metres was recently reported (Source: press release by Balmoral dated April 20, 2015).
+This new exploration target is located about 5.5 kilometres west of the Bug Lake zone held by Balmoral Resources Ltd (“Balmoral”), where felsic porphyry intrusions were observed and where a drill intersection grading 19.55 g/t Au over 44.45 meters was recently reported (Source: press release by Balmoral dated April 20, 2015).

 The remaining holes drilled during this campaign, designed to test induced polarization anomalies, did not yield significant gold values.
 Midland and SOQUEM are currently completing a geological and structural reinterpretation of the area around the gold-bearing QFP and the area around drill hole CAS-12-07, in order to prepare the next drilling program which will include testing of the best electromagnetic (VTEM) and induced polarization (Orevision IP) anomalies identified during recent geophysical surveys.